 The festival is a eight days long event, and screenings are held simultaneously at three auditoriums in different parts of the city.
 The main venue is the Central Public Library Auditorium at Shahbagh.
 The other venues are the National Museum’s Main auditorium and Bangladesh Shilpakala Academy Auditorium.

-At the main venue, each day there will be three screening sessions, which makes a total of 21 shows, apart from the opening and closing ceremonies.
-The special sessions and retrospectives – of films by an eminent maker or films on special themes, focus on films from some particular country or period focuses – will be held in the other auditoriums.
+At the main venue, each day there will be four screening sessions, which makes a total of 28 shows.
+Apart from the opening and closing ceremonies, the special sessions and retrospectives – of films by an eminent maker or films on special themes, focus on films from some particular country or period focuses – will be held in the other auditoriums.
 Each screening is about 110-120 minutes, which comprises with various genres – short fiction, short animation, short documentary, short experimental and feature length films.

 Apart from short films, the festival also promotes the local Independent films which are internationally acclaimed and well received in global festival circuits.

 An international standard Seminar titled “Alamgir Kabir Memorial Lecture” is organized during the festival.
 The earlier editions of the event were very successful with the participation of Filmmakers and critics from all around the globe.

 Since the 10th edition of the Festival, to commemorate it, the event introduced it as an international competitive festival and two awards are being given to the Best Fiction and Best Documentary films amounting US Dollar 1000.00 each film.
 From 13th edition of the festival, another important addition is “NETPAC Jury Award” – which is only for participating Asian countries in the festival in both “Fiction” and “Documentary” category.
 And another award the festival announce is – “Tareq Shahriar Best Independent Short”, which given to the young and aspiring Bangladeshi filmmakers.

 The 16th International Short & Independent Film Festival, Dhaka 2021